Print This Bible Study

 And the three years Paul spent in Ephesus are specifically said to be time that he spent instructing Christians in the faith and warning them about false teachers who would arise in their midst (Acts 20:28-32).

 Then, the epistle that he later wrote to those in Ephesus, shows the depth to which he had previously instructed the Christians in that city.
-This epistle begins (apart from foundational teachings, and really, apart from any introductory teachings) with a discussion of the things that would be realized “in the dispensation of the fullness of times” — adoption, redemption, and an inheritance (1:3-14).
-And this epistle begins and continues with the assumption that the Christians in Ephesus were well-grounded in the faith.
+This epistle begins (apart from foundational teachings, and really, apart from any introductory teachings) with a discussion of the things that would be realized “in the dispensation of the fulness of the times” — adoption, redemption, and an inheritance (Ephesians 1:3-14).
+Thus, this epistle begins and continues with the assumption that the Christians in Ephesus were well-grounded in the faith.

-Paul could begin and continue this way because of the spiritual maturity of these Christians — a result of his previous lengthy ministry in their midst.
-And Paul’s unceasing prayer for these Christians at the time he wrote this epistle was that God would give them wisdom and full knowledge (Gk. epignosis) concerning the things he was writing about (things that he had previously taught them), referred to as “the hope of his calling,” and “the riches of the glory of his inheritance in the saints” (1:16-18).
+Paul could begin and continue this way because of the apparent spiritual maturity of these Christians, resulting from his previous lengthy ministry in their midst.
+And Paul’s unceasing prayer for these Christians at the time he wrote this epistle was that God would give them wisdom and full knowledge (Greek: epignosis) concerning the things he was writing about (things that he had previously taught them), referred to as “the hope of His calling,” and “the riches of the glory of His inheritance in the saints” (Ephesians 1:16-18).

-Then Paul continues in chapter two, showing the reason for their salvation, the reason these Christians in Ephesus had passed “from death unto life” (vv.
+Then Paul continues in chapter two of Ephesians, showing the reason for their salvation, the reason these Christians in Ephesus had passed “from death to life” (vv.
 1-10).
 And the thought of saved Jews and Gentiles, seen together in one body in this chapter (vv.
 15, 16), merges into a discussion of “the mystery” in chapter three (vv.
 1-11).

 And Paul, calling attention to “the mystery,” continues with the thought of an inheritance set before Christians, for a future inheritance is what the mystery has to do with.
-It has to do with Gentiles being “fellow-heirs” with Jews, “of the same body, and partakers of his promise in Christ by the gospel” (v.
-6).
+It has to do with Gentiles being “fellow heirs” with Jews, “of the same body, and partakers of His promise in Christ through the gospel” (Ephesians 3:6).
 And Paul refers to the whole of the message surrounding the mystery as “the unsearchable riches of Christ,” and “the manifold wisdom of God” (vv.
-8, 10) — something that the writer of Hebrews referred to as “so great salvation” (Hebrews 2:3), or which Peter referred to as “the greatest of precious promises,” connected with Christ’s “greatest regal magnificence” (2 Peter 1:4, 16 [literal translation]).
+8, 10) — something that the writer of Hebrews presented as is realized in that which he called “so great salvation” (Hebrews 2:3), or which Peter referred to as “the greatest of precious promises,” connected with Christ’s “greatest regal magnificence [literal translation]” (2 Peter 1:4, 16).

-In the first part of chapter four, Paul dealt with the reason for gifted leaders and teachers in the Church.
-Simply stated, God had placed gifted leaders and teachers in the church in Ephesus, and elsewhere, to guide Christians as they moved from immaturity to maturity; and this was with a view to the future adoption, redemption, and inheritance (cf. Ephesians 4:11-14, 30).
+In the first part of chapter four of Ephesians, Paul dealt with the reason for gifted leaders and teachers in the church.
+Simply stated, God had placed gifted leaders and teachers in the church in Ephesus, and elsewhere, to guide Christians as they moved from immaturity to maturity; and this was with a view to the future adoption, redemption, and inheritance awaiting Christians (cf. Ephesians 4:11-14, 30).

-Then the Christian walk comes into view as individuals move from immaturity to maturity.
-And this, with a warning at the end to clothe oneself with “the whole armor of God” because of the ongoing spiritual warfare against Satan and his angels, takes up the remainder of the epistle.
+Then the Christians’ walk comes into view as individuals move from immaturity to maturity.
+And this takes up the remainder of the epistle, with a warning at the end to clothe oneself with “the whole armour of God” because of the ongoing spiritual warfare against Satan and his angels (6:10ff).

-And it was this church that the Lord chose to use in His revelation to John in order to show the state of Christendom at the beginning.
-This was a time when the true message surrounding the coming kingdom of Christ was proclaimed throughout Christendom, and this message was received and understood by Christians throughout the churches (Colossians 1:5, 6, 23).
+And it was this church that the Lord chose to use in His revelation to John in order to show the state of Christendom at the beginning of the dispensation.
+This was a time when the true message surrounding the coming kingdom of Christ was proclaimed throughout Christendom, when this message was received and understood by Christians throughout the churches (Colossians 1:5, 6, 23).

 During these early years, this was the message of the hour when Christians met.
 This was the central message proclaimed by Paul and other ministers of that day, this was the central message of all the letters (epistles) written to the different churches and individuals during that time.
-And Christians during these days gathered to talk about the things having to do with the coming kingdom of Christ and encourage and exhort one another relative to the hope set before them (Hebrews 10:23-25).
+And Christians during these days gathered to talk about the things having to do with the coming kingdom of Christ, encouraging and exhorting one another relative to the hope set before them (Hebrews 10:23-25).

 But something happened!
 A foreign substance was placed in the three measures of meal.
 And it wasn’t long before things began to go awry, even in the church in Ephesus.